![]() |

 sermon which told us about all the "true" origins of Halloween.

-life, I didn't really understand the doctrine of grace until I moved out of my
+I didn't really understand the doctrine of grace until I moved out of my

 parent's house.
 One pastor of the church took a Wednesday night to rant and rave